Pratap-37591/FetchAPI/README.md

 # FetchAPI
-This repo contain fetch data and display in table using react.js
+This repo contains fetched data and displays it in the table using react.js